 - Special deduction for the disabled or handicapped (TWD 200,000/person).

 - Special deduction for dependent child tuition (TWD 25,000 per dependent child if studying in an approved college or university).

 - Special deduction for pre-school children who are less than or equal to five years of age (TWD 120,000 per child, which is only allowed for a taxpayer whose applicable regular income tax rate is less than 20% after deducting the said special deduction, or where the income subject to IBT is less than TWD 6.7 million).

-- Occupational tool expense: expenses incurred for purchasing books, periodicals, or other tools which are solely used for one’s occupation.
-If the useful life of the aforementioned items exceed two years, and the expense incurred exceeds a certain amount, the purchase amount shall be depreciated or amortized annually.
+- Occupational tool expense: Expenses incurred for purchasing books, periodicals, or other tools that are solely used for one’s occupation.
+If the useful life of the aforementioned items exceed two years, and the expense incurred exceeds a certain amount, the purchase amount shall be depreciated or amortised annually.